rtmigo/xrandom_dart/README.md

 ```

 You can achieve about the same by creating the `Random` with a `seed` argument.
 However, the unchangeable
 seed does not protect you from `dart:math` implementation updates.
-In contrast to this, **Xrandom uses
+In contrast to this, **Xrandom** uses
-xorshift32** is a very specific algorithm.
+**xorshift32**, a a very specific algorithm.
 Therefore, the predictability of the
 Xorshift's `deterministic`
 sequences can be relied upon. *(but not until the library reaches stable release status)*